Summary

 Teaching

-Mau has developed curriculum and instructed courses ranging from critical care practices and pharmacology to emergency preparedness and leadership development.
-She supports the onboarding and orientation for unlicensed nursing staff and designs programs and courses to meet the education and developmental needs of both new and experience nurse leaders.
+Dr. Mau has developed curriculum and instructed courses on critical care practices, pharmacology, emergency preparedness and leadership development.
+She supported the onboarding and orientation for unlicensed nursing staff and designed programs and courses to meet the education and developmental needs of both new and experienced nurse leaders.

 Research & Publications

-Mau has presented at local, national and international conferences on topics such as stroke early warning systems and professional development.
-Her publication contributions include strategies for reducing barriers for RN-BSN education, research findings related to her work on an enhanced early warning system, and shared medical appointments for stroke care.
+Mau has presented at local, national and international conferences on topics such as simulation education and leadership, quality and patient safety, stroke, early warning systems and professional development.
+Her publication contributions include strategies for reducing barriers for RN-BSN education, research findings related to her work on an enhanced early warning system, and articles on nurse leader development and career pathways.

 Professional Involvement